|

 Coping with Crying Baby / Preventing Shaken Baby Syndrome

-- An infant may spend 2 to 3 hours a day crying
+An infant may spend 2 to 3 hours a day crying20%-30% of infants exceed

 that amount of time.